EU List and Applications

 Is there a list of authorised food enzymes?

-The Regulation on food enzymes (FE), Regulation (EC) No 1332/2008, was fully applicable from January 2010 and harmonises for the first time the rules for FE in the European Union (EU).
-According to that regulation, all FE currently on the EU market as well as new FE have to be subject to safety evaluation by the European Food Safety Authority (EFSA) and subsequently approved by the European Commission by means of a Union list.
-The process of establishing the Union list of food enzymes.
+The Regulation on food enzymes (FE), Regulation (EC) No 1332/2008 harmonises for the first time the provisions relating to the use of enzymes in foods in the European Union (EU).
+According to that regulation, all food enzymes have to be subject to safety evaluation by the European Food Safety Authority (EFSA) and subsequently approved by the European Commission by means of their inclusion into the Union list of food enzymes.

-It does not pose a health concern to the consumer
+- It does not pose a health concern to the consumer

-There is a technological need
+- There is a technological need

-Its use does not mislead the consumer
+- Its use does not mislead the consumer